Different strokes for different folks.

 RECORDS ON HD MINI DV TAPES

-The HV40 records on mini DV tape, which is a long standing, and extremely popular format stubbornly held onto by many.
+The HV40 records on mini DV tape, which is a long-standing, and extremely popular format stubbornly held onto by many.
 I personally love mini DV.
 Sticking with mini DV can be advantageous, especially if you still have lots of mini DV equipment.
 On the editing sides, mini DV offers universal compatibility with existing technology.
 Mini DV is reliable, looks great and is easy to archive.

 However mini DV, and tapes in general, are a format a lot of forward thinking people would say is a dying format so why invest in it?
-I personally say that dire attituude is too negative and would just as soon mini DV never die out completely.
+I personally say that dire attitude is too negative and would just as soon mini DV never die out completely.